stacklane/docs/🗄/Article/models/forms.md

 The Form type of a model has all of the fields of a regular model.
 The main difference is that it can exist in an *invalid* state.
-The `get()` method of the Form type always returns an instance, initializing as needed by reading form submission data, or an existing form.
+The `get()` method of the Form type always returns an instance, initializing as needed by reading form submission data, or an existing form instance.

 ```file-name
 /product/add.html